-Westworld, Sopranos, whatever the new hotness is now that we’re trying to suppress all memory of Game of Thrones – it’s all there.
+Westworld, Sopranos, whatever new thing they might push to erase our memory of Game of Thrones – it’s all there.
 There are also plans to put cinema movies up basically on the release date, so that’s something to look forward to.

-- HBO mark of excellence for their content
+- HBO’s mark of excellence for their content

-- International availability subject to whims of fate, licensing agreements, and VPN ownership
+- International availability subject to whims of fate and licensing agreements

-If you are a fan of CBS, welcome, fair American reader – for I assume only you know the company by name!
-For everyone else, this is the option if you want to watch all things Star Trek because… CBS All Access has the movies, the TV series, and the new Star Trek originals.
-There’s also stuff like MacGuiver, a bunch of movies, live sports streams and local news coverage.
+This was the spot for CBS All Access, but CBS and Viacom remerged, and now it’s called Paramount+.
+This is the option if you want to watch all things Star Trek because CBS All Access has the movies, the TV series, and the new Star Trek originals.
+There’s also stuff like MacGuiver, a bunch of movies, live sports streams, and local news coverage.

-Basic CBS All Access membership plans cost $5.99 per month but come with commercials.
-You can get rid of them with the $9.99/month plan.
-Offer valid for peeps in the US, Australia, Canada, some Latin American and Middle East countries, and the Nordics, with plans to expand.
+Basic Paramount+ membership plans cost $5.99 per month but come with commercials.
+You can get rid of them with the $11.99/month plan.
+The offer is valid for peeps in the US, Australia, Canada, some Latin American and Middle East countries, and the Nordics, with plans to expand.

 - Star Trek, Star Trek, Star Trek!

-- Massive catalog of current and classic CBS shows
+- Massive catalog of current and classic Paramount content

-It’s not cheap, however, the basic plans – like Sling Blue – will set you back $30 a month.
+It’s not cheap, however: The basic plans – like Sling Orange – will set you back $40 a month.

 - Take this if you love traditional TV